Alison L. Crisp

 Refereed

-2. Crisp, A. L., Klüter, J., Penny, M. T., and 13 co-authors, “MISHAPS I: New Constraints on the Occurrence Rates of Hot Jupiters in 47 Tucanae” (in-prep, draft available upon request)
+3. Crisp, A. L., Klüter, J., Penny, M. T., and 13 co-authors, “MISHAPS I: New Constraints on the Occurrence Rates of Hot Jupiters in 47 Tucanae” (Submitted, arXiv:2412.09705)

-1. Lewis, B. L., Waggoner, A. R., Clarke, E., and 16 co-authors including Crisp, A. L., “Exploring the Effects of Astrobites Lesson Plans on Undergraduate Astronomy Students,” 2023, Journal of Science Education and Technology.
-(Submitted, arXiv:2309.05822)
+1. Lewis, B. L., Waggoner, A. R., Clarke, E., and 16 co-authors including Crisp, A. L., “Exploring the Effects of Astrobites Lesson Plans on Undergraduate Astronomy Students,” 2025, Physical Review Physics Education Research, 21, 1.

 Non-Refereed